 The project delivers self-esteem education to young people (primarily girls) aged 8-17 years through lessons in schools, workshops for youth groups, and online resources for parents.

-Reaching 82 million young people with self-esteem education
+Reaching over 60 million young people with self-esteem education

-We've reached 82 million young people with self-esteem education and we're committed to reaching ¼ billion by 2030.
+We've reached over 60 million young people with self-esteem education achieving our 2020 target – but there are many more girls to reach.
 And since everyone has a part to play in helping build girls’ body confidence and self-esteem to help them reach their full potential, you can help by getting involved in the Project too.